Solviento/notes/FINANCE/00-finance-brief.md

 2. a medium of exchange
 3. a unit of an account

-**Money Fiat** - Money that has no intrinsic Value as physical commodity
+**Fiat Money** - Money that has no intrinsic Value as physical commodity

 **Financial system of an economy consists of three components**